imthenachoman/How-To-Secure-A-Linux-Server/README.md

     Press Enter to continue.

 To work around this, you can use the `--force` option for `sulogin`.
 Some distributions already include this, or some other, workaround.

+An alternative to locking the **root** acount is set a long/complicated **root** password and store it in a secured, non digital format.
+That way you have it when/if you need it.

 #### Goal